t638403/scrollplay/README.md

 ```

 ### Remove weird margin on video
-Somehow i got a weird margin on the bottom of my video.
+Somehow I got a weird margin on the bottom of my video.
 I found this CSS trick.
  ```css
  video {
     display:block;